Monart Guided Drawing

 Course Structure

-Live meetings via Zoom will occur every week on Wednesdays at 2:00 pm ET.
+Live meetings via Zoom will occur every week on Wednesdays.

 All course meetings are optional, although because of the step-by-step nature of this course, attendance is highly encouraged for direct instruction, personal artistic guidance, class community, and to ensure understanding.
 Meetings will be recorded for scheduling convenience.
 Students who are unable to attend live lessons will still be able to follow along with the step-by-step instruction in a recorded version of this class, which will be posted on Canvas later in the day each Friday.
 This course emphasizes that art is for all and values the heart of homeschooling where flexibility is a top priority.